Parfet/PAR-Backend-Consumer/docs/party.md

 ```
 Status 400
 {
-    "message": [
-        "User not found",
+    message: "User not found"
+}
+{
-        "Party not found",
+    message: "Party not found"
+}
+{
-        "Passcode incorrect"
+    message: "Passcode incorrect"
-    ]
+}
+{
+    message: "You already request to join this party"
 }
 Status 500
 {